Catriona Sturton: History

 Sturton got her start at an early age when her parents put her into classical violin lessons for eight years.
 In her teens, while shopping for some fiddle music, she saw a harmonica and bought it.
 This led to a passion for the Blues, and she quickly acquired proficiency with the instrument.
 Her adolescence was spent under the tutelage of local Ottawa harp legend Larry "The Bird" Mootham and performing in and around Ottawa at various blues bars such as The Whipping Post, The Rainbow and Tucson's.

 As a young adult Sturton left Ottawa to study History at Dalhousie University, in Halifax, Nova Scotia.
 While there she learned to play the bass guitar and joined the indie all-female band Plumtree.
-With the band she released and recorded two albums, won a YTV Yaa!
-Achievement Award and toured extensively around Canada with others, like Thrush Hermit and the Weakerthans.
+With the band she released and recorded two albums, won a YTV Achievement Award and toured extensively around Canada with others, like Thrush Hermit and the Weakerthans.
 Plumtree also inspired the comic series entitled "Scott Pilgrim," named after their hit song.
 She claims that she used the experience to cut her teeth on the rigours of songwriting, traveling, marketing and other aspects of being a touring musician.

 In 2000 Sturton moved to Japan to teach English.
 While there she met Sonnet Bingham from Arizona.
 Together with two locals they started The Secret, a bilingual J-Pop influenced Garage band, and toured Japan and Canada.
 The experience gave Sturton the confidence to write and sing her own songs.
 During her time in Japan she was greatly influenced by the shamisen.